moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 As previously mentioned, [Anvil](https://book.getfoundry.sh/anvil/){target=\_blank} is a local TestNet node for development purposes that can fork preexisting networks.
 Forking the demo EVM Appchain allows you to interact with live contracts deployed on the network.

 To fork the demo EVM Appchain from the command line, you can run the following command from within your Foundry project directory.
-You can also replace the RPC URL with the RPC URL of your EVM Appchain.
+You can also replace the RPC URL with the RPC URL of your Tanssi EVM Appchain.

 ```bash
 anvil --fork-url https://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network